 Hiring someone yourself may give you more choice and control over who cares for you and what tasks they do.
 However, before going down this road, there is a lot you’ll need to think about.
-Hiring your own personal carer immediately turns you into an employer, bringing legal, financial, and practical implications.
+Hiring your own private personal carer immediately turns you into an employer, bringing legal, financial, and practical implications.
 Read more about becoming an employer here.

 Recruiting a home carer or personal assistant

 Unless you have a recommendation, or someone you know in mind for the job, you will need to advertise, interview, and carry out checks.
 You won’t be able to pay a friend or family member unless they are a registered carer.
 As an example, check out what we look for in our companion carers, we pride ourselves on first-class carers, always there for your loved one.

 Checking someone’s right to work in the UK

 As an employer, you must make sure that any prospective worker is eligible to work in the UK before you employ them.
 Ask to check people’s passports or other ID to prove they’re from the European Economic Area or ask for sight of their visa allowing them to work here.
 Remember to keep a copy of the paperwork.
 For more information on the right to work in the UK, visit the Home Office website.

 To ensure your safety, you must get a copy of the PVG check (Protecting Vulnerable Groups) when hiring in Scotland and a DBS check (Disclosure and Barring Service) for applicants in England, before you interview them or let them into your home.
-Find out more about PVG checks on the Disclosure Scotland website.

 You will need to provide a contract of employment, narrating the specific tasks the personal assistant is to provide, identifying the place of work, working hours, rate of pay, duration of employment and holiday entitlement etc.